-Employers, in today’s competitive market, look over the typical skills while hiring their business management staff.
+In today’s competitive market, employers look over the typical skills while hiring their business management staff.
 They hunt for more know-how, more potential, and more Business Management skill and abilities.
 But what are the specific skill sets and knowledge that employers prize most in a prospective employee?

-Burning Glass, a Boston-based labor market analytics company, scanned nearly two million job posts for business management roles in 2015 to find out the top business management skills that companies are looking for.
+Burning Glass, a Boston-based labour market analytics company, scanned nearly two million job posts for business management roles in 2015 to find out the top business management skills that companies are looking for.
 The findings have left many business management pundits scratching their heads.
-Besides the more typical traits like inspiring and motivating, and displaying honesty and high integrity, companies are looking for in-depth knowledge in the functional areas of business management.
+Besides the more typical traits like inspiring and motivating and displaying honesty and high integrity, companies are looking for in-depth knowledge of business management’s functional areas.

 But the truth is far from what business management graduates may like to believe.
 It’s about what gives the hired employee an edge over his/her peers.
 If you are one of those left licking their wounds after an interview that went horribly wrong, below are 10 hardcore business management skills that could catapult you to the big league in your next viva.

 Below is a list of prominent skills to develop for business management.

 1. Managing budgets

 Each company has its own method for managing budgets.
 In Business management you have to adhere to a budget at all costs.
 Well, literally.
 A company’s budget is mostly based on tracking spending versus time.
 The CFO of a company can do it, courtesy of any good spreadsheet software.
 They can keep track of monthly spending with the target to keep each activity and project on budget.